Cherry Blossoms in Ueno Park

 Tokyo

-Upon arrival in Tokyo, you’ll be met at the airport for a transfer into the city centre, check in to your hotel with time to relax or explore as you wish.
+Welcome to Tokyo, Japan’s vibrant capital and one of the world’s largest and most exciting cities.
+Upon arrival you’ll be met at the airport for a transfer into the city centre, allowing you to check in to your hotel with time to relax or explore as you wish.

 Day 2